Chapter Forty One

 “I am the Red Queen.
 To the point, however.
 Who’s our boy abusing?”

 Mrs. Epstein’s demeanor darkens, “His two daughters, one sexually, one physically.
-It’s more complicated, the sexually abused girls is physically abusing the younger one.”
+It’s more complicated, the sexually abused girl is physically abusing the younger one.”

 Everyone’s demeanor darkens, soon we’ll need a flashlight.